 But the findings of these early studies weren’t replicated in later research.
 Experts have essentially ruled out aluminum as a possible cause of Alzheimer’s.
 Why won’t you back off?

-A. We wish that the worries about aluminum had truly been laid to rest by recent research.
+A. We wish that the worries about the potential dangers of aluminum had truly been laid to rest by recent research.
 Unfortunately, epidemiology and experimental data show otherwise.

 An aluminum researcher recently published a review titled: “Prolonged exposure to low levels of aluminum leads to changes associated with brain aging and neurodegeneration” (Toxicology, Jan.
 6, 2014).
 Here are some of the observations: